-PHABRIX SxA is a 3G-SDI , HD-SDI and SD-SDI handheld SDI test signal generator, analyzer and monitor supporting AES audio.
+PHABRIX SxA is a 3G-SDI, HD-SDI and SD-SDI handheld SDI test signal generator, analyser and monitor supporting AES audio.

-PHABRIX SxD is a 3G-SDI, HD-SDI and SD-SDI handheld SDI test signal generator, analyzer and monitor supporting dual link.
+PHABRIX SxD is a 3G-SDI , HD-SDI and SD-SDI handheld SDI test signal generator, analyser and monitor supporting dual link.

-PHABRIX SxE is a 3G-SDI , HD-SDI and SD-SDI handheld SDI test signal generator, analyzer and monitor supporting eye and jitter measurement.
+PHABRIX SxE is a 3G-SDI, HD-SDI and SD-SDI handheld SDI test signal generator, analyser and monitor supporting eye and jitter measurement.

-Pre-set Buttons These are the set of 8 buttons below the Video Confidence display on the Rx 2000 that are used to select predefined inputs for display.
+Pre-set Buttons These are the set of 8 buttons below the Video Confidence display on the Rx 2000 that are used to select pre-defined inputs for display.